wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/deprecationpolicy/index.en.md

 [![K8sVersionSupport](../images/k8s_version_support.png)](https://endoflife.date/kubernetes)

-GKS aligns loosely to this lifecycle by continuously introducing new versions and deprecating older ones.
+Managed Kubernetes aligns loosely to this lifecycle by continuously introducing new versions and deprecating older ones.

 After a given Kubernetes version has reached End-of-Life, it will not get any bugfixes or security updates.
 Hence, we cannot support it anymore either and have to deprecate it.